dhruv1972/HTTP5225/week12/README.md

 - Form validation
 - Password hashing
 - Responsive design
+- Course selection when adding users
+- Professor assignment when creating courses
+- Relationship display in all views

 ## Navigation

-- Home page shows Users list
+- Home page shows Users list with enrolled courses
-- Click "Courses" button to see courses
+- Click "Courses" button to see courses with professors
 - Click "Professors" button to see professors
 - Each page has navigation buttons

+## Created by: [Your Name]
+## Course: HTTP5225
+## Date: [Current Date]